We are all familiar with the subject of pay equity, and the principle that employees should receive equal pay for equal work.

 - United Kingdom: Where companies with more than 250 UK based employees are reported to annually submit data across six metrics.

-- America: The Equal Pay Act of 1963 mandates pay reporting, however legislation is in progress that would reinforce the reporting element associated with the gender pay gap, and could be implemented within the next number of months.
+- America: The Equal Pay Act of 1963 mandates pay to report, however, legislation is in progress that would reinforce the reporting element associated with the gender pay gap, and could be implemented within the next number of months.

 - Ireland: Gender Pay Gap reporting legislation is currently progressing through the Houses of the Oireachtas, and the Government has indicated that this legislation may come into effect later this year and apply to employers (at least those with 250 or more employees) from 2020 or 2021 onwards.